Proportional scintillation in liquid xenon: demonstration in a single-phase liquid-only time projection chamber: Conclusions

 The maximum proportional scintillation gain factor $g_2$ achieved in the single-phase TPC is lower than the \qty{5.49(5)}{\pepel} achieved during dual-phase operation, with an extraction field (in the LXe) of \qty{2.8}{kV/cm}~\cite{experiment_xebra}.
 It is also significantly lower than the gains achieved in large dual-phase TPCs searching for dark matter, with $g_2$ values ranging from around \qty{17}{\pepel} in XENONnT~\cite{result_xenonnt_lowER} to almost \qty{60}{\pepel} in LZ~\cite{LZ:2023poo}.
 Since the S2 size impacts the rejection of electronic recoil backgrounds, higher single-phase $g_2$ gains would be needed to consider this technology as an alternative to the dual-phase TPC.
 Achieving higher gains will require improving our understanding of the spontaneous light emission and ways in which it can be reduced.
 Using larger diameter anode wires could allow larger gains to be reached for a given surface field, possibly reducing this light emission.
+For single-phase technology to be used by a large-scale detector, additional studies will be needed to show that thin wires can stably be installed and operated with lengths of several meters.

 Using data from our single-phase TPC, we measured the electron drift velocity and the longitudinal electron diffusion constant at a drift field of \qty{473}{V/cm}, with values in agreement with measurements in dual-phase TPCs.
 We have shown that single phase S2~signals can be used for three-dimensional position reconstruction and target fiducialization.
 Their duration is dominated by electron diffusion.
 This leads to narrower peaks at shorter drift times, potentially enabling new analysis techniques such as electron counting, and improving the identification of multiple S2 peaks in an event, which directly benefits background rejection in rare event searches.